paleobot/pbot-dev/Field definitions/Collections Node fields.md

 ### Location details
 * PBot:
 * dwc:
 * Info: Provide any additional information that you think is important with respect to the geographic location of the collection.
-Do not put museum collection numbers or alternative locality names here; put them in the "Also known as" field.
 A large-scale map shows a small land area in great detail.
 * Entry type: free text
 * Considerations: Info copied from PBDB